MicrosoftDocs/cpp-docs.tr-tr/docs/atl/reference/atl-path-functions.md

 ### <a name="remarks"></a>Açıklamalar

-Bkz: [PathFindFileName](/windows/desktop/api/shlwapi/nf-shlwapi-pathfindfilenamea) Ayrıntılar için.
+Ayrıntılar için bkz.
+[PathFindFileName](/windows/win32/api/shlwapi/nf-shlwapi-pathfindfilenamew) .

-## <a name="getdrivenumber"></a> ATLPath::GetDriveNumber
+## <a name="getdrivenumber"></a>ATLPath:: GetDriveNumber

-Bu işlev için aşırı yüklenmiş bir sarmalayıcıdır, [PathGetDriveNumber](/windows/desktop/api/shlwapi/nf-shlwapi-pathgetdrivenumbera).
+Bu işlev, [PathGetDriveNumber](/windows/win32/api/shlwapi/nf-shlwapi-pathgetdrivenumberw)için aşırı yüklenmiş bir sarmalayıcıdır.

 ### <a name="syntax"></a>Sözdizimi